timveil/hdp-vagrant-base/README.md

+# Update

-Please use this project instead for generating Vagrant files:  https://github.com/timveil/hdp-vagrant-generator
+**I am no longer actively maintaining this project.
+Please use this project instead for generating Vagrant files:  https://github.com/timveil/hdp-vagrant-generator**

 # HDP Vagrant